diethardsteiner/diethardsteiner.github.io/_posts/2017-03-20-Mondrian-Multivalued-Dimension-Attribute.md

 2 | Gaming     |   1
 2 | Jogging    |   1
 2 | Writing    |   1

 ## Create standard Cubes to answer simple Questions

-The imporant point here is that we want to employ an aggregate function of type **Average** for grades (since grades cannot be summed):
+The important point here is that we want to employ an aggregate function of type **Average** for grades (since grades cannot be summed):

 Cube Definition: